New podcast interview is up!

 You can skip weeks whenever you need to (and it’s OK to come late).
 We all need a break sometimes.

-More opportunities for connecting with women in the group are coming soon.
+More opportunities for connecting with women in the group are available.
 If you’ve been in a group before, you know just how amazing the women are.
-An in-person retreat for current and former circle participants is coming this spring (save the date: April 1st), and an optional online partnering component for group members will be available in the fall.
-More on these soon, but in general: more ease, more connection, as needed.
+An in-person intensive created especially for current and former circle participants happens in the spring in Austin.
+You can learn about the Spring Intensive here.
+And you’ll hear about other workshops and in-person opportunities as they arise by just signing up on my mailing list.

 Thank you for reading and continuing to connect in the different forms available to us.
 I trust you know where you’re at and what you need, and I’m wishing you just the right support, in right timing.